mayrajeo/tree-detection-evo/README.md

 ### Preprocessing

-Preprocessing is described in notebook [Preprocessing, segmentation and train data generation](notebooks/Preprocessing%2C%20segmentation%20and%20train%20data%20generation.ipynb).
+Preprocessing is described in notebook [Data exploration and preprocessing](notebooks/Data%20exploration%20and%20preprocessing.ipynb).

 ### Individual tree detection and matching field data to detected tree crowns